Shortly after hitting the states on his return from Africa, Xander gets the gift that keeps on giving. Title:

 Xander broke his momentum, and his nose, with a short straight punch to the face and rolled out from under the ex-vampire.
 "Why yes, it should."

 Spike clambered to his feet, grinning.
 So did Xander.
-Spike worked his jaw slowly, "You hit pretty good for a human."
+Spike worked his jaw slowly, and siad slowly, "You hit pretty good for a human."

 "I could say the same for you," Xander slipped a punch off of the side of one forearm and dotted one of Spike's eyes with a quick jab.
 "Except you haven't landed any yet."